Talkasi/bmstu-iu7-C/mct_01_02_02/func_tests/readme.md

 - Number of elements of the given array is negative;
 - Number of elements of the given array is zero;
 - Number of elements of the given array is bigger than 1024;
-- There are fewer elements of the given array than `n`;
+- There are fewer elements in the given array than `n`;
 - `number` to insert is not a number;
 - File is empty.